zzzprojects/EntityFramework.Extended/readme.md

 ### Audit Log

 The Audit Log feature will capture the changes to entities anytime they are submitted to the database.
-The Audit Log captures only the entities that are changed and only the properties on those entities that were changed.
+The Audit Log captures only the changed entities and only the changed properties.
 The before and after values are recorded. `AuditLogger.LastAudit` is where this information is held and there is a `ToXml()` method that makes it easy to turn the AuditLog into xml for easy storage.

 The AuditLog can be customized via attributes on the entities or via a Fluent Configuration API.